What's Causing Your Back Pain?

-A full medical evaluation for persistent lower back pain may include x-rays, advance imaging studies such as an MRI or CAT scan or nerve testing.
+A full medical evaluation for persistent lower back pain may include x-rays, advanced imaging studies such as an MRI or CAT scan or nerve testing.
 Once a cause of persistent back pain or radiating pain into the legs is determined, treatment can begin.

 A comprehensive treatment approach is typically best.
 It starts with education and insight for the patient into the origin of the pain.
 It is followed by physical therapy, appropriate medications and spinal injections, which can all be utilized to improve lower back conditions.
 Surgical procedures to alleviate pain from herniated discs, arthritis, fractures or scoliosis can be considered if other treatment options have failed to help.
-Today both traditional lower back surgery and minimally-invasive procedures are offered.
+Today both traditional lower back surgery and minimally invasive procedures are offered.

 Maintaining a healthy spine with routine exercise and good posture are two of the best ways to prevent the onset of lower back pain.
 Factors that increase your risk of back pain include obesity, smoking, strenuous activity and overly sedentary work.